Facebook ban on new political ads starts off with major hiccups

 The issues were earlier reported by Protocol.

 Facebook announced its plan in September to stop approving new political ads for the seven days before election night.
-But campaigns and others would still be able to run ads that had previously made it through Facebook’s system, and even be able to change the budget and placement of those ads.
+But campaigns and others would still be able to run ads that had previously made it through Facebook’s system and even be able to change the budget and placement of those ads.

 Facebook to temporarily halt political ads in U.S. after polls close Nov.
 3, broadening earlier restrictions